Misti: Scenarios

 Three different scenarios of future eruptions have been evaluated.
 The first envisages a small eruption, similar to recent activity at Sabancaya, or the 1440–1470 AD eruption of Misti.
-Ash fall would occur around the volcano, reaching 5 cm in the urban area and shutting down the Arequipa Airport, landslides could damage the dams on the Rio Chili, and mudflows would descend the southern slopes.
+Ash fall would occur around the volcano, reaching 5 cm in the urban area and shutting down the airport of Arequipa.
+Landslides could damage the dams on the Rio Chili while mudflows descend the southern slopes.
 The second scenario involves an eruption like the eruption 2,000 years ago.
 Thicker ash falls (exceeding 10 cm) could cause building collapse and pyroclastic flows down the steep slopes south of Misti, reaching the suburbs of Arequipa and Chiguata.
 Most risk assessments are based on these two scenarios.

 The third scenario is a Plinian eruption like the "Fibroso" and "Sacaroso" events or the 1600 Huaynaputina eruption; pyroclastic flows would sweep all the flanks of Misti and past Arequipa, blocking the Rio Chili.
 Thick ash fall would occur over the entire region, including over the cities of El Alto, La Joya and agricultural areas.
 A Plinian eruption would require the evacuation of Arequipa.
 Other hazard scenarios are the emissions of short lava flows, the formation and collapse of lava domes and the collapse of part of the mountain.